Chicago Speeding Ticket Attorneys

 But this isn’t true of all cities, so read the ticket carefully.
 Some cities in DuPage County and elsewhere not only want your money but also want to put negative information on your driving record by determining who was actually driving.
 So, read your ticket carefully and if in doubt, contact the city to ask whether this will go on your record if you pay it.

-Do I Need a Lawyer for Camera Speeding Tickets?
+Do I Need a Lawyer for Chicago Speeding Tickets?

 The fact that a city typically won’t damage your record by paying a camera ticket is not the same question as whether they can damage your record by not paying such tickets.
 If multiple camera tickets (or parking tickets) are left unpaid, the city can in fact notify the Secretary of State of this problem and your driving privileges can become suspended from this.
 That’s because even though they may not be able to prove who was speeding, it’s the car owner’s responsibility to make sure whomever drives the car is responsible for paying such tickets.